-“Evra who’s an Afro-French player accused Suárez of racism because he called him the Spanish word negro which means ‘black’.
+“Evra, an Afro-French player accused Suárez of racism because he called him the Spanish word negro meaning ‘black’.
 And he said he’d used it to him repeatedly.
 Evra speaks Spanish and he said that this was an insult and it was used on repeated occasions.”

 Suárez’ defence was that negro can be used neutrally, or affectionately in Latin America.

 Peter says: “The fact is that is true and it isn’t true.
 It is true that the word can be used in a kind of everyday sense of calling somebody negro because they’ve got dark skin, and it can be a friendly term.
 But it all depends on how you use it and in what context.
 If you use it in a particular tone of voice or a particular way then it can be very insulting.”

 The FA found Suárez guilty of racism, having included Peter’s and James’ findings in their evidence.
 Find out more about the case in the video, Racism in Football

 , made by the Granada Centre for Visual Anthropology.
 Part of the Social Anthropology discipline area at The University of Manchester.

 “We think Latin America has got something to tell the rest of the world because it’s been dealing with the minimisation and denial of race since the middle of the nineteenth century.”